Suns vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Suns Betting Records & Stats

-- Phoenix and its opponents have gone over 226.5 combined points in 37 of 76 games this season.
+- In 42 games this season, Phoenix and its opponents have gone over 224.5 combined points.

-- The average total in Phoenix's games this season is 225.3, 1.2 points fewer than this matchup's over/under.
+- The average point total in Phoenix's games this year is 225, 0.5 more than this matchup's over/under.

+- So far this season, the Suns have compiled a 42-36-0 record against the spread.

-- This season, Phoenix has won eight of its 10 games, or 80%, when favored by at least -450 on the moneyline.
+- This season, Phoenix has won seven of its nine games, or 77.8%, when favored by at least -500 on the moneyline.

 Suns vs. Nuggets Over/Under Stats